These 12 GOP senators voted for same-sex marriage bill

 Sen. Richard Burr (R-N.C.)

-Burr, who is retiring in January, joined his fellow North Carolina Republican in supporting the legislation.
+Burr, who is retiring in January, joined his fellow North Carolina Republicans in supporting the legislation.

 More than a decade ago, Burr voted to repeal Don’t Ask, Don’t Tell, although he previously voiced opposition to gay marriage.